imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### 2019

+- [Photographers on Photography: How the Masters See, Think & Shoot][], by Henry Carroll
 - What Can I Be, by Ann Rand & Ingrid Fiksdahl King
 - [The Sound of Silence][], by Katrina Goldsaito & Julia Kuo